 Gathering data from AdWords and Facebook Ads Manager (or Business Manager) is another extremely powerful source of data.
 The metrics I like to include from these sources are:

 A long time ago, I had a client who told me that my data was “really overwhelming” after a presentation.

-Once you gather all this data, the critical next step is putting together a clear presentation that’s not overwhelming.
+Once you gather all this data using a marketing dashboard software, the critical next step is putting together a clear presentation that’s not overwhelming.

-Once your digital landscape is created, you’ll begin to see trends that were previously invisible in your marketing data.
+Once your social media dashboard is created, you’ll begin to see trends that were previously invisible in your marketing data.
 The clear picture creates actionable items.
 And these actionable items are based in real-world, real-time facts rather than the assumptions and opinions we carry around with us that they feel like facts.

 For example, we’ve had clients who assumed they needed to do a large radio/TV push for a campaign only to realize after the digital landscape that the majority of their audience was much younger than they had thought.
 In addition, that audience primarily accessed their website and social media on their mobile devices.
 This allowed our client to re-allocate marketing dollars to include more mobile advertising than previously determined.